List of Northwestern University residences: Slivka Residential College for Science and Engineering

 Slivka Hall was built in 2002 as Northwestern's residential college devoted to science and engineering.
 It was named after Ben Slivka, a Northwestern graduate of 1982 who headed Microsoft's Internet Explorer team up to version 3.0.
-Slivka is located on the northern part of campus.
+Slivka is located on the northern part of campus in the Northeast Area.
 It lies between CCI and the fraternities.
 The nearest dining hall is Elder Hall.

-While predominantly made up of engineers and scientists, the Slivka community includes students from all six the Northwestern University schools.
+While predominantly made up of engineers and scientists, the Slivka community has included students from all six of the Northwestern University schools.
 It is organized into suites by gender and has an unusually high retention rate of upperclassmen in comparison to its sister residential colleges.
-Slivka frequently invites professors and other Northwestern faculty, such as James Fraser Stoddart, to speak on subjects ranging from nanotechnology to the economics of the internet to social scandals in Elizabethan England.
-Slivka also hosts semiweekly professor-to-peer (P2P) lunches, where Slivka fellows are invited to join the residents for lunch at Sargent Hall, and quarterly student-fellow receptions in which the fellows join the residents for a catered meal.
+Slivka frequently invites professors and other Northwestern faculty, such as Sir Fraser Stoddart, to speak on subjects ranging from nanotechnology to the economics of the internet to social scandals in Elizabethan England.
+Slivka also hosts peer-to-peer (P2P) lunches twice a week, where Slivka fellows are invited to join the residents for lunch at Sargent Hall, and quarterly student-fellow receptions in which the fellows join the residents for a catered meal.
+Slivka's mascot is a cephalopod named "Harry".

 Slivka has four floors and a basement.
-The basement houses the Discovery Room (a room containing computers, printers, and other assorted technology), and a bike room, music room, and laundry room.
-The first floor connects to a store called Lisa's Cafe, and the second floor has a recreation lounge.
-All the floors contain suites and a fully equipped kitchen.
+The basement houses the Discovery Room (a room containing computers, printers, and other assorted technology), a bike room, a music room, and a laundry room.
+The first floor connects to a store called Lisa's Cafe.
+The second floor has a recreation lounge, which contains a foosball table, a pool table, a table tennis table, two televisions, and other furniture.
+All of the floors contain suites and fully-equipped kitchens.